What special hours we spent walking around the south rim of the Grand Canyon earlier this week!

 I shall always remember the sight of the birds regally soaring a mile above the canyon’s floor and the thrill on visitors’ faces as they glimpsed the canyon for the first time.
-It’s hard to believe that there is so much life to be found among this rugged yet peaceful landscape.
+It’s hard to believe that there is so much life to be found among this rugged, yet peaceful, landscape.

 We reluctantly left the Grand Canyon after having only casually strolled there, but the next time we visit, we are determined to hike all the way to the canyon’s floor.

 Have you visited or hiked the Grand Canyon?
 If so, what were your favorite vantage points?
-Did you muster the courage to go on the Skywalk?
+Did you muster up the courage to go on the Skywalk?